 The yacht exhaust system is designed to keep water out of the engines in most sea conditions.
-However, care should be taken not to anchor stern to sea, and the engines should not be shut off if the seas are too high.
-Always use good seamanship and consider the sea condition before anchoring or shutting off the engines.
+However, do not anchor stern to sea, and do not shut off the engines if the seas are too high.
+Always consider the sea condition before anchoring or shutting off the engines.

-Check all of the exhaust system clamps after the first 20 hours.
-Continue to check the clamps periodically after that.
+Check all exhaust system clamps after the first 20 hours.
+Check the clamps periodically after that.

-Potable Water System
+Fresh Water System